Editor’s Note: Originally published on Apr. 2, 2020, updated on Feb. 2, 2023.

 - Bank account number to receive your deposits from Amazon.

 - Employer Identification Number (EIN) or social security number (SSN, NIN, etc.).

-- Passport number or other form of ID, just in case.
+- Original passport or other form of photo ID.

-- Letter of authorization with company letterhead and owner’s signature, if applicable.
+- Letter of authorization with company’s letterhead and official signature.

 Setting Up a Selling Account on Amazon

 a.
 Create a New Amazon Account

 You can create a new account or use your existing login information to access the signup interface.
 If you don’t already have an Amazon account, you can use the New User link.
 You’ll be asked for your name, email, and password.
 You’ll also need to verify your email address before you can proceed.